 The inactivity timeout period and the lease timeout period (if implemented) are used together to determine whether an ID should be quarantined.
 For clients that don't implement those options, or for pools where those values have been omitted or set to zero (0), the communication timeout period performs a similar function.

 When the quarantine timeout period elapses, the ID is eligible to be reclaimed.
-Quarantined IDs can be automatically reclaimed by MCS or they can be manually reclaimed on a case-by-case basis.
-When an ID is reclaimed, it is made available to be allocated to another client.
+Quarantined IDs can be automatically reclaimed by MCS, or they can be manually reclaimed on a case-by-case basis.
+When an ID is reclaimed, it becomes available to be allocated to another client.